What type of dog is the Thai ridgeback?

 Does their coat require a lot of maintenance?

 No, the the hair grows naturally short.
-Some dogs have longer, thicker (horse hair) coats.
+Some have longer, thicker coats up to 2cm long.
 Their coat requires little grooming other than brushing and bathing.

 Does the Thai Ridgeback shed?